 Here are some interesting Norway Facts which were chosen and researched by kids especially for kids.

 On the map below you can spot where Norway is located in northern Europe.
 It is part of Scandinavia with neighbouring countries Sweden, Finland and Denmark.
+Norway is the westernmost country of the Scandinavian countries.

 Here are our favourite Norway attractions for kids: